 As the closest celestial body, the moon has always fascinated humans.
 We've gazed up at it for millennia and aspired for centuries to set foot on its surface.
 That finally happened in 1969 when U.S. astronauts Neil Armstrong and Buzz Aldrin made their historic Apollo 11 mission to the lunar surface.

 Before — and after — Neil Armstrong took that giant leap for mankind, humans have been sending things to the moon and leaving them there.
 The Apollo missions even contributed to pollution on the moon.
-There's estimated to be about 800 items still on the lunar surface.
-Is it possible to see any of those human artifacts?
+There are estimated to be about 800 items still on the lunar surface.
+So, is the American flag still on the moon?

 In addition to the items from the various Apollo missions, there is another one on our celestial neighbor that has NASA interested.
 Impact from a rocket body left a series of craters on the moon in March 2022.
 None of the world's space agencies claimed credit (or responsibility) for creating these new pockmarks on the lunar surface, so NASA is a bit stumped about their origins.